Judge in Derek Chauvin murder trial determined to select that final juror Tuesday

 Heading into Tuesday, there are six people of color and eight white people among the 14 jurors selected.
 Nine of the jurors are women, and five are men.
 Chauvin is white.
 Floyd was Black.

-Those chosen are: A multi-race woman in her 20s, a multi-race woman in her 40s, two Black men in their 30s, a Black man in his 40s, a Black woman in her 60s, four white women in their 50s, a white woman in her 40s, a white man in his 30s, a white man in his 20s, and a white woman in her 20s.
+The first 14 chosen were: A multi-race woman in her 20s, a multi-race woman in her 40s, two Black men in their 30s, a Black man in his 40s, a Black woman in her 60s, four white women in their 50s, a white woman in her 40s, a white man in his 30s, a white man in his 20s, and a white woman in her 20s.

 Once the final juror is chosen, court is expected to recess until Monday, ending the two-plus weeks of the jury selection process.